pratibhapradeep/Tax_Alpha_Calculator/README.md

 2. The application will be accessible at http://127.0.0.1:5000.

+### API Limitations

+The Alpha Vantage API allows for a maximum of 25 requests per minute.
+If you exceed this limit, you may encounter errors such as "No valid stock data found for the portfolio" or "Invalid stock data for [symbol], skipping."
+These errors indicate that the API did not return the expected data due to the rate limit being exceeded or due to an invalid stock symbol.
+If this happens, wait a minute before making additional requests or verify the stock symbols you are using.

 ### API Endpoints

 1. POST /input-portfolio:
    1. Input your portfolio and tax-related data.
 This route stores your portfolio and tax information in the session, so it can be used across multiple routes.
    2. Example:
       curl -b cookies.txt -X POST http://127.0.0.1:5000/input-portfolio -H "Content-Type: application/json" -d '{
       "portfolio": [